 Note that the higher the gain, the narrower the beamwidth and the trickier it is to aim these dishes accurately.
-Fortunately, some aiming tools have recently been added to the AREDN® firmware that help greatly in setting up the dish in the correct direction (and elevation; their vertical beamwidth is as narrow as their horizontal beamwidth).
+Fortunately, there are aiming tools included in the AREDN® firmware that help greatly in setting up the dish in the correct direction (and elevation; their vertical beamwidth is as narrow as their horizontal beamwidth).

-In the Charts area, you'll see a real-time SNR chart.
-To the left of it is the audible tuner.
-Select the device you're aiming at from the drop-down labeled "Selected Device".
+In the Tools area, you'll see a tool called WiFi Signal.
+It displays Signal, Noise, and SNR for both the local and remote node.
+Below it is the audible tuner.
+Select the device you're aiming at from the drop-down.